FAQ

 Are benefits included?

-Yes, fellows will be eligible for health insurance and other benefits, including paid time off.
+Yes, as NOTUS reporters, fellows are eligible for health insurance and other benefits, including paid time off.

 Can I attend remotely?